cvs-health/testilo/README.md

 The optional third argument to call (`75` in this example) is a report selector.
 Without the argument, `call` gets all the reports in the `process.env.REPORTDIR_RAW` directory.
 With the argument, `call` gets only those reports whose names begin with the argument string.

+### Validation

+To test the `score` module, in the project directory you can execute the statement `node validation/score/validate`.
+All logging statements should begin with “Success” and none should begin with “ERROR”.

 ## Report digesting

 ### Introduction